Christopher Scott (footballer, born 2002)

-Christopher Gavin Scott (born 7 June 2002) is a German professional footballer who plays as an attacking midfielder for Belgian First Division A club Antwerp.
+Christopher Gavin Scott (born 7 June 2002) is a German professional footballer who plays as an attacking midfielder for Belgian Pro League club Antwerp.

 Career

 Scott made his Bundesliga debut for Bayern Munich in a 1–1 draw with Union Berlin on 10 April 2021.

-On 28 June 2022, Scott was transferred to Belgian First Division A club Royal Antwerp on a four-year deal until 2026, for a reported €1,400,000 fee.
+On 28 June 2022, Scott was transferred to Belgian Pro League club Royal Antwerp on a four-year deal until 2026, for a reported €1,400,000 fee.

+On 1 September 2023, Scott was loaned out to 2.
+Bundesliga club Hannover 96 for one season, with the option of a permanent transfer the following season.

 Personal life

 Born in Germany, Scott is of Ghanaian descent.
-He is a youth international for Ghana.
+He is a youth international for Germany.
+His younger brother Michael plays as a winger and forward for Regionalliga Bayern club Bayern Munich II, having progressed through the Bayern Munich youth ranks as well.